An Intermediate 5k Training Plan!

 What caused me to injure my Achilles Tendon in Week 2 was that I didn’t properly warm up before starting the running workout, and I did the run on a road which was inclined upwards, meaning my full bodyweight stressed the ankle tendons as I tried to land mid-foot instead of on my heel.
 My husband the runner also thinks I wasn’t wearing quality enough running shoes.

 The lesson: Always remember to warm up, and ease into new moves slowly and with proper equipment and form, no matter your previous fitness experience.
 If you feel an injury coming on, modify to switch to low-impact work (ex: elliptical), and/or take extra rest days.
+(Also consider the new 645 Beachbody functional training workout program with Amoila Cesar — it’s what finally helped me heal my tendon!)

 In Sum: Who is “30 Day Breakaway” Good For?